 In the old days our lab partner, who is hundreds of miles away, would come to my office every two days to pick up and check models, and design appliances.
-That is a lot of travelling and gas.
-Now this is no longer necessary.
-Now everything is in real time.
+That is a lot of traveling and gas.
+Now, this is no longer necessary.
+Now everything is in real-time.

 This is a tremendous change!

 So working with a digital-ready lab is important?